 Noel demonstrated the key importance of empowerment and connection, and creating an environment of safety.
 He provided hope, and helped create in the children a sense of belonging and a strong identity.

-You can find out more about John Stanton and I, and our colleagues, award-winning Cinematographer Simon Akkerman and web-developer Ash Whitney, in the About Us section of the website.
+You can find out more about John Stanton, our web-developer Ash Whitney and I in the About Us section of the website.

 We aim that Aboriginal and non-Aboriginal people walk alongside each other on equal terms to help create a society where people have an improved wellness, are more respectful, caring and empathic towards their fellow man, and more protective of our planet.
 Telling the Carrolup Story is a stepping stone towards us contributing to this ideal.